Developer Guide

 - One of three

-system allows the command to simply offer up a new Predicate
+Utilizing the Predicate system allows the command to simply offer up a new Predicate object.

 In this case, it is a predicate checking if one of a Meeting Object’s fields (corresponding to the Functional Interfaces) matches a keyword.